fulcrologic/java-probe/README.md

 ## General Usage

+IMPORTANT: This library downloads Java source using Maven (and it issues a shell command `mvn` to do so).
+Make sure you have `mvn` on your PATH (it is available on all platforms, e.g. MacOS Home Brew).

 1. Install an AI tool that supports MCP use, like Roo Code or Claude Code
 2. Add an nREPL MCP server
 3. Run an nREPL